PriyathamRaj/Poker50/README.md

 #### Hand Strength Logic:
 The engine recognizes all ten standard poker hand ranks.
-To break ties, it uses lexicographical comparison of rank tuples,comparing the rank of the pattern first, then the primary winning card values, then the kickers (remaining high cards).
+To break ties, it uses lexicographical comparison of rank tuples comparing the rank of the pattern first, then the primary winning card values, then the kickers (remaining high cards).

 10: Royal Flush (A, K, Q, J, T of the same suit)